Doctor of Physical Therapy (DPT)

 Course Requirements

-The Doctor of Physical Therapy program is approximately 2.5 years in length (28 months) with 90 semester hours of didactic coursework required as a minimum for graduation, as well as 33 weeks of full-time clinical education experiences.
-The first year of the program emphasizes didactic study in the scientific foundations and evidence-based practice in physical therapy and includes a 6 week introduction to clinical practice during the summer.
-Students will integrate their didactic knowledge into clinical practice progressing in complexity as they advance through the program.
+The Doctor of Physical Therapy program is approximately 2.5 years in length (28 months) with 94 semester hours of didactic coursework required as a minimum for graduation, as well as 33 weeks of full-time clinical education experiences.
+There are 127 credits total.
+The first year of the program emphasizes didactic study in the scientific foundations and evidence-based practice in physical therapy and includes a 6-week introduction to clinical practice during the summer.
+Students will integrate their didactic knowledge into clinical practice, progressing in complexity as they advance through the program.

 Clinical Training

-A significant part of the program consists of a combination of integrated clinical experiences and full time clinical training over 37 weeks.
+A significant part of the program consists of a combination of integrated clinical experiences and full-time clinical training over 33 weeks.
 Students should be prepared to participate in clinical education experiences outside of the Portland metropolitan area during the clinical education portion of the program.
 During these out-of-area experiences (as well as other clinical education experiences), students are responsible for living and transportation expenses.

 Continuous Enrollment